 Upon certification, we provide you with a high quality Certification Folder which includes your final assessment report, certificate, documentation and information about the assessment program.

-The Department of Social Services Quality Assurance System for disability employment and enterprise services applies to three service types:
+The Department of Social Services Quality Assurance System for disability employment services and supported employment services applies to three service types:

 - Disability Employment Services – Disability Management Services;

 - Disability Employment Services – Employment Support Services.